Replace Missing Teeth With Dental Implants in Mobile, AL

 Losing a tooth or multiple teeth can make life more challenging.
 Not only can it become more difficult to eat your favorite foods, but having missing teeth can also affect your self-esteem.
 You may also find that with a missing tooth, the adjacent teeth may start drifting or crowding and your jawbone may begin to deteriorate.

 If you find that you lost a tooth due to a traumatic incident or it is extracted due to a large cavity or periodontal disease, a dental implant may be the right choice for you.
 This realistic looking dental treatment can restore your smile, your oral health, and your confidence.

 Dental implants are essentially a titanium screw that mimics a tooth root and is installed in the jawbone.
 A custom crown is placed on top of the implant, which replicates the appearance of a real tooth, while also providing the feel and function of an actual tooth.
 They look extremely similar to the surrounding teeth, and they blend perfectly into your smile.

-Here are some of the benefits of having a dental implant placed:
+Here are some benefits of dental implant placement:

 - A complete, gorgeous smile